UPDATE: MORE FREQUENT DIALYSIS STILL AT RISK

-Please click your state on the map below to learn how you can help protect more frequent dialysis for patients who need it!
+Please click on your state on the map below to learn how your help is still needed to protect more frequent dialysis for patients who need it!

 Alliance for Home Dialysis

 Home dialysis, including peritoneal dialysis and home hemodialysis, are alternatives to in-center, or facilities-based, dialysis treatments given to patients with end-stage renal disease (ESRD).
 Today, about 10 percent of the more than 355,000 Americans receiving dialysis do so at home.

 The Alliance for Home Dialysis was launched to continue the work begun by delegates at the National Summit on Home Dialysis Policy, held March 2012 in Washington, DC.
 At that landmark national forum, leaders from the patient, clinician, industry and academic communities identified a range of concerns that currently hinder, and policy opportunities that can increase, appropriate utilization of home dialysis.